GoogleCloudPlatform/storage-samples/Automation.md

 docker build -t backup-script:latest .
 ```

 3. Tag for Artifact Registry.
 Update the project name to be your current project where backups reside.
+   - Update the *us-central1* to be the same as your desired region
+   - Update YOUR-PROJECT-NAME to be your project where VMs exist.

 ```
 # Tag for Artifact Registry
 docker tag backup-script:latest us-central1-docker.pkg.dev/YOUR-PROJECT-NAME/backup-scripts/backup-script:latest
 ```

 4. Push to Artifact Registry.
 Update the project name to be your current project where backups reside.
+   - Update *us-central1* to be the same as your desired region
+   - Update YOUR-PROJECT-NAME to be your project where VMs exist.

 ```
 # Push to Artifact Registry